The Seattle Times Store | Art & Photo Prints

 Transit of Venus

 • Some of the original loops of the meandering Duwamish River were still visible in 1922 after dredging had opened up a straight, deepened waterway.
-The river once swung all the way from the West Seattle bluff to Beacon Hill.
-The old loops were eventually filled to create industrial land.
 (Seattle Times archives, 1922)

 Duwamish River, 1922